MITgcm-contrib/ecco_darwin/regions/downscaling/STEP1.md

 ln -sf /nobackup/hzhang1/forcing/era_xx .
 ln -sf /nobackup/hzhang1/pub/llc270_FWD/input/19920101/to2023/xx*42.data .
 cp ../../config/input/* .
+cp -r ../../config/dv .
 mkdir diags
 # modify job_ECCO_darwin as needed
 qsub job_ECCO_darwin
 ```

+**Note:** At the end of the simulation you will get a binary file for every parameter set in ``data.diagnostics_vec`` file each containing the number of iterations chosen for the parameter.